microsoft/onnxruntime/docs/ContribOperators.md

 <dt><tt>sequences_scores</tt> (optional) : T</dt>
 <dd>Final beam score of the generated sequences.
 Shape is (batch_size, num_return_sequences)</dd>
 <dt><tt>scores</tt> (optional) : T</dt>
-<dd>Processed beam scores for each vocabulary token at each generation step.Beam scores consisting of log softmax scores for each vocabulary token and sum of log softmax of previously generated tokens in this beam.Shape is (max_length - sequence_length, batch_size, num_beams, vocab_size)</dd>
+<dd>Processed beam scores for each vocabulary token at each generation step.
+Beam scores consisting of log softmax scores for each vocabulary token and sum of log softmax of previously generated tokens in this beam.
+Shape is (max_length - sequence_length, batch_size, num_beams, vocab_size)</dd>
 <dt><tt>cross_qk</tt> (optional) : V</dt>
 <dd>Output the accumulated stacked Q*K in cross attentions.
-Let H = number of Head of cross attention, F = the frames or kv-seq-len of the cross attention input, T = real decoded token length, L = number of layers,B = batch size, R = num_return_sequences.
-It then should return tensor of shape [B, R, L*H, T, F].If cross_qk_layer_head is given, shape is [B, R, cross_qk_layer_head.shape[0], T, F]</dd>
+Let H = number of Head of cross attention, F = the frames or kv-seq-len of the cross attention input, T = real decoded token length, L = number of layers, B = batch size, R = num_return_sequences.
+It then should return tensor of shape [B, R, L*H, T, F].
+If cross_qk_layer_head is given, shape is [B, R, cross_qk_layer_head.shape[0], T, F]</dd>
 <dt><tt>non_speech_probs</tt> (optional) : T</dt>
-<dd>For whisper model, output the probabilities from logits after encoder and context decoding for the no_speech_token_id.Currently we treat the last token's logits is what we need, in future extra graph logic may be add to the encoder/context-decoder subgraph.The prob is save before logits may be updated by extra-decoding-ids.
+<dd>For whisper model, output the probabilities from logits after encoder and context decoding for the no_speech_token_id.
 The shape of non_speech_probs is [B]</dd>
 </dl>

 #### Type Constraints